ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/serverless-framework-aws-s3/website.md

 }
 ```

-This is the package file for a Node.js project that uses the Serverless Framework to deploy AWS resources, including DynamoDB, Lambda, and S3.
-The file specifies the name of the project (aws-serverless-dynamodb-lambda-s3), its version, and sets the type to "module", which means the project uses ES module syntax (e.g., import and export).
+This is the package file for a `Node.js` project that uses the Serverless Framework to deploy AWS resources, including DynamoDB, Lambda, and S3.
+The file specifies the name of the project (aws-serverless-dynamodb-lambda-s3), its version, and sets the type to module, which means the project uses ES module syntax (e.g., import and export).

-The file then defines a script named prepare that runs prepare.js using Node.js to set up or configure resources before deployment (this script is used to dynamically update index.js).
+The file then defines a script named prepare that runs `prepare.js` using Node.js to set up or configure resources before deployment (this script is used to dynamically update index.js).

 Next, it lists the development dependencies required for the project:
 * serverless-plugin-scripts - a Serverless plugin to run custom scripts during the deployment lifecycle.